 What a Bad Relationship for an INFP Looks Like

-INFPs can suffer in bad relationships for long periods of time, almost without realizing the reality of their situation.
-This is because INFPs overlook a multitude of wrongs in an effort to avoid conflict and hang on to their idealized version of the relationship.
+INFPs can suffer in bad relationships for long periods, almost without realizing the reality of their situation.
+This is because INFPs overlook many wrongs to avoid conflict and hang on to their idealized relationship version.

 Being overlooked and trampled upon are two hallmarks of a bad INFP relationship.
 A partner can disregard an INFP’sINFP’sngs almost without consequence.
-If a pattern of this sort becomes established, the INFP will undoubtedly do everything they can to maintain their idealistic view and avoid the harsh realities of the situation.
+If a pattern of this sort becomes established, the INFP will undoubtedly do everything it can to maintain its romantic view and avoid the harsh realities of the situation.